 - Other types of joint are not suitable e.g. welding may not be possible within areas that pose a fire or explosion risk (Ex areas); this is mostly a concern for an already operational piping system, not one that is under construction.

-- Machinery items must be physically disconnected from the service line in order that maintenance or replacement of the machine can occur.
+- A machinery item must be disconnected from the service line in order that maintenance or replacement of the machine can occur.

-- Rapid field assembly is required using only basic hand tools.
+- Quick field assembly is required using only basic hand tools.